San Francisco weighs 1st US city ban on e-cigarette sales

 “This includes preventing youth access to, and appeal of, flavored tobacco products like e-cigarettes and cigars, taking action against manufacturers and retailers who illegally market or sell these products to minors, and educating youth about the dangers of e-cigarettes and other tobacco products,” he said.

 Leading San Francisco-based e-cigarette company Juul frames vaping as a healthier alternative to smoking tobacco.
-Juul says it has taken steps to deter kids from using its products.
+Juul has said it has taken steps to deter children from using its products.
 The company said in a statement that it has made its online age verification process more robust and shut down its Instagram and Facebook accounts to try to discourage vaping by those under 21 years old.

 “But the prohibition of vapor products for all adults in San Francisco will not effectively address underage use and will leave cigarettes on shelves as the only choice for adult smokers, even though they kill 40,000 Californians every year,” said Juul spokesman Ted Kwong.